-The expectation is that clerks will work the equivalent of 5 days per week for the 4 weeks of the block.
+The expectation is that clerks will work the equivalent of 5 full days per week for the 4 weeks of the block.
 Any absences will need to be approved through normal mechanisms in Osler and preceptors should be notified.

-Clerks are expected to attend a mandatory virtual orientation for their urban FM rotation from 3:00 - 4:00 pm on the first Monday of the rotation.
+Clerks are expected to attend a mandatory virtual orientation for their urban FM rotation from 3:00 - 4:30 pm on the first Monday of the rotation.
 Please ensure that clerks are free from their clinical duties to attend.
+If clerks do not attend (for unforeseen circumstances or excused by FM leads) they must watch the orientation podcast and read the Core Document so that they are aware of the requirements to pass the rotation.